 The Two Stages of Withdrawal – Acute and Post-Acute

-There are often two stages of withdrawal process from ecstasy addiction.
+There are two stages of withdrawal process from methamphetamine addiction.
 The first stage has immediate acute symptoms and these are usually both physical and psychological.
 During stage two, former users experience post-acute withdrawal symptoms or PAWS.

 Post-acute withdrawal symptoms can include: